MichaelCereda/react-native-form-generator/README.md

 * Supports custom fields and styles without adding any weird syntax (just create a react component)
 * Applies by default the current OS style
 * Inspired by tcomb.
+* Performances: just the field changed gets a setState

 ## Installation
 ```